Web Platform Design Principles

 Always define a corresponding MIME type and extend existing APIs to support this type for any new data format.

 There are cases when a new capability on the web involves adding a new data format.
-This can be an image, video, audio, or any other type of data that a browser is expected to ingest.
-New formats should have a standardized MIME type, which is strictly validated.
+This can be an image, video, audio, text, or any other type of data that a browser is expected to ingest.
+Use a strictly validated standardized MIME type for new formats.
+New formats containing text should only support UTF-8 encoded text.

 While legacy media formats do not always have strict enforcement for MIME types (and sometimes rely on peeking at headers, to workaround this), this is mostly for legacy compatibility reasons and should not be expected or implemented for new formats.